STIXProject/stixproject.github.io/documentation/suggested-practices/index.md

 ###Approach #1: Relationship via reference

-What is it?
+**What is it?**
-Relationships via reference are achieved when a relationship from one component (source) to another (sink) is asserted by including a reference within the source in the form of an Example:
+Relationships via reference are achieved when a relationship from one component (source) to another (sink) is asserted by including a reference within the source in the form of an idref referencing the defined id for the sink.

+[Insert block diagram here]

+Example:
  ```xml <stix:STIX_Header]]>
         <stix:Title]]>Example watchlist that contains domain information.</stix:Title]]>
         <stix:Package_Intent xsi:type="stixVocabs:PackageIntentVocab-1.0">Indicators - Watchlist</stix:Package_Intent]]>